fmalina/upload/README.rst

     :target: https://travis-ci.org/fmalina/upload

 A reusable Django app to work with photo and file uploads.
 Extracted from FlatmateRooms photo upload feature https://www.FlatmateRooms.co.uk/post (please don't save if testing)

 - contains native JavaScript multifile drag and drop upload UI with instant thumbnails and progress bars, see `upload/static/upload.js <https://github.com/fmalina/upload/blob/master/upload/static/upload/upload.js>`_
 - python/PIL backend for upload, cropping and rotation of photos
 - seamless integration into Django projects
 - image cropping UI (uses jQuery)

 Thumbnails are generated using python PIL/Pillow using easy-thumbnails or compatible thumbnailing application such as sorl-thumbnails.

-Uploaded files are grouped into collections, the collection model is swappable via settings, so uploaded files can be grouped to a Page, Gallery or RealityListing.
+Uploaded files are grouped into collections, the collection model is swappable via settings, so uploaded files can be grouped to a Page, Gallery, Listing etc.

 upload.js builds on the following HTML5 demos: http://html5demos.com/dnd-upload